raphaelmayer/crawl-unsplash-cl/README.md

 - `-d`: Download a JSON file and all images.
 - `-l`: Print the data to console without downloading an files.

-*Parameter is NOT optional.*
+*Parameter is required.*

 ### Query
-*Query has to be a string and is NOT optional.*
+*Query has to be a string and is required.*

 ### Pages
 Define the amount of pages to be fetched.
 One page is 30 images.